Best Practices for Security Intelligence

 • System-provided Security Intelligence categories may change over time and without notification; you should plan to check periodically for changes, and modify your policies accordingly.

 • You should also configure URL filtering, a separate feature with separate licensing requirements, for further protection against malicious sites.
-See URL Filtering.
+See URL Filtering Rules.